Gloria Patri: English versions

 The translations of "semper" as "ever shall be", and "in saecula saeculorum" as "world without end" date at least from Thomas Cranmer's Book of Common Prayer.

 The Catholic Church uses the same English form, but today replaces "Holy Ghost" with "Holy Spirit", as in The Divine Office the edition of the Liturgy of the Hours used in most English-speaking countries outside the United States.
-Divine Worship: The Missal, published by the Holy See in 2015 for use under the Apostolic Constitution Anglicanorum Coetibus allows "Holy Spirit" and "Holy Ghost" to be used interchangeably.
+Divine Worship: The Missal, published by the Holy See in 2015 for use under the Apostolic Constitution Anglicanorum Coetibus, allows "Holy Spirit" and "Holy Ghost" to be used interchangeably.

-In 1971, the International Consultation on English Texts (ICET) used since 1971:
+In 1971, the International Consultation on English Texts (ICET) issued a new translation:

 Glory to the Father, and to the Son, and to the Holy Spirit:

 as it was in the beginning, is now, and will be for ever.
 Amen.

-This was adopted in the publication, Liturgy of the Hours (Catholic Book Publishing Company).
+This was adopted in the publication Liturgy of the Hours (Catholic Book Publishing Company), but is not used in all English translations of the Liturgy of The Hours (such as in England and Wales).
 It is found also in some Anglican and Lutheran publications.

 A variant found in Common Worship has "shall" instead of "will":